Australia in the Allied intervention in the Russian Civil War: Background

 In 1917, Russia had been in political turmoil with support for the war and the Tsar dwindling.
 Under intense pressure Tsar Nicholas II abdicated in March and a provisional government formed under Alexander Kerensky, pledging to continue fighting the Germans on the Eastern Front.
 The Western allies had been shipping supplies to Russia since the beginning of the war, through the ports of Archangel Arkhangelsk, Murmansk and Vladivostok.
 Following the entry of the United States into World War I in 1917, the Americans also began providing support.
 Political and social unrest increased, and the revolutionary Bolsheviks gained widespread support.
 During the July Offensive, the Russian Army was soundly defeated by the German and Austro-Hungarians, leading to the collapse of the Eastern Front.
 The Russian Army was on the verge of mutiny and most soldiers had deserted the front lines.
 Kerensky's government was overthrown in October 1917, and the Bolsheviks assumed power.
 The Russian Civil War began in the wake of the collapse of the provisional government.
 The principal fighting occurred between the Bolshevik Red Army and the forces of the White Army, being a group of loosely allied anti-Bolshevik forces.
 Foreign armies also took part, mostly fighting against the Red Army, and many foreign volunteers fought for both sides.
-Other nationalist and regional political groups also participated in the war, including the Ukrainian nationalist Green Army, the Ukrainian anarchist Black Army and Black Guards, and warlords such as Ungern von Sternberg.
+Other nationalist and regional political groups also participated in the war, including the Ukrainian nationalist Green Army, the Ukrainian anarchist Insurgent Army and Black Guards, and warlords such as Ungern von Sternberg.